Help center Build/Edit Workflows

 You can choose to give individual members permissions on tasks, instead of the users from the default groups above.

 Click “Add new permission” and then select the individual user/s either from the dropdown or by typing their name or email address in the search box.
-Click their entry to add them.
+Click their entry to add them then set their permission to View and Complete.

-Note: You can only add new permissions for admins, full members or free members.
+Note: You can only add new permissions for Admins, Members, or Guests (Internal).

 Role-based permissions